Officer QC & QA

 Share interview questions and help millions of jobseekers 🌟

-Q7.
-What tests are done for milk?
+Q. What tests are performed on milk?

 Tests for milk include fat content, protein content, lactose content, bacterial count, and presence of antibiotics.